buzcarter/recipes-nodejs/README.md

 [Live Recipe Book Demo](https://buzcarter.github.io/recipes-nodejs/)

 This project generates static HTML.
-You may view locally just by dragging one of the output files into your browser, loading onto your webserver, or by using a utility such as [http-server (node)](https://github.com/http-party/http-server).
+You may view locally just by dragging one of the output files into your browser, or load them onto your website, or zip up the output and share with a friend.

 #### The "Recipe Book" Index